 Stepping Stones Nigeria wishes to engage with all faith organisations who believe that children should be protected from harm and cared for.
 We do not wish to denounce any faith organisation.
 However, the role of the church, especially some of the new Pentecostals, in spreading the belief in child ‘witches’ cannot be underestimated.
 There are numerous so-called pastors in the region who are wrongly branding children as 'witches' mainly for economic self gain and personal recognition.
 We therefore call for all people of all faiths to stand up and support the fight to protect innocent children from the abuse that is caused due to the belief in child witchcraft.

-The Role of 'Home Movies'
+The Role of supernatural low-budget Nigerian films

 Stepping Stones Nigeria's research has shown that the belief in child ‘witches’ in the Niger Delta is linked to the widespread viewing of Nigerian or Nollywood 'home movies'.
 These movies are widely available in markets and are watched by the vast majority of people in this region.
 Many of these films promote superstitious beliefs, such as that of child witchcraft.
 By far the most provocative and influential film in this genre is 'End of the Wicked'.

-How Suspected Witches are Treated
+How Suspected Child Witches have been treated:

 More information on child witchcraft: